Parkland father files lawsuit against 'coward' school resource officer

 The White House in March said it would propose funding firearms training for school personnel and bolster firearm background checks, but steered clear of a previous idea floated by Trump to raise the minimum legal age to buy semiautomatic weapons from 18 to 21.

-A student survivor from Parkland, Anthony Borges, filed a lawsuit last month against Cruz and others.
-The 15-year-old is credited with saving as many as 20 of his classmates at Marjory Stoneman Douglas.
+A student survivor from Parkland, Anthony Borges, 15, filed a lawsuit last month against Cruz and others.
+Borges is credited with saving as many as 20 of his classmates.